mlund/faunus/docs/_docs/energy.md

 ~~~

 **Note:**
-_Energies_ in MC may contain _implicit_ degrees of freedom, _i.e._ be temperature-dependent,
+_Energies_ in MC may contain implicit degrees of freedom, _i.e._ be temperature-dependent,
 effective potentials.
 This is inconsequential for sampling
-density of states, but care should be taken when sampling derived functions such as
+density of states, but care should be taken when interpreting derived functions such as
-energy, entropies, pressure etc.
+energies, entropies, pressure etc.
 {: .notice--info}

 ## External Pressure <a name="isobaric"></a>